ctuning/ck-tensorrt/README.md

 collaborative and reproducible optimisation of convolutional neural networks for Jetson TX1.
-It's based on the [Deep Inference](https://github.com/dusty-nv/jetson-inference) framework from the Dustin Franklin ([Jetson Developer @NVIDIA](https://github.com/dusty-nv)) and the [Collective Knowledge](http://cknowledge.org) framework from the [cTuning Foundation](http://ctuning.org).
-In essence, CK-TensorRT is simply a suite of convenient wrappers for building, evaluating and optimising performance of Jetson Inference runtime library for Jetson TX1.
+It's based on the [Deep Inference](https://github.com/dusty-nv/jetson-inference) framework from the Dustin Franklin ([Jetson Developer @NVIDIA](https://github.com/dusty-nv)) and the [Collective Knowledge](http://cknowledge.org) framework for customizable cross-platform experimental workflows from the [cTuning Foundation](http://ctuning.org).
+In essence, CK-TensorRT is simply a suite of convenient wrappers with unified JSON API for customizable building, evaluating and multi-objective optimisation of Jetson Inference runtime library for Jetson TX1.

+See [project page](http://cKnowledge.org/ai) for more details.

 ## Authors/contributors